Isi has been an artist since childhood, has taken college level courses in art, and has been president of a local co-op art gallery.

 Canvas can be divided into categories by weight and material.
 The weight of the canvas often correlates to the texture of the canvas, but not always.
 There are canvases made of natural fibers, synthetic canvases, and blends.

 The heaviest and most textured canvases are made of cotton and jute twill, flax, or cotton duck.
-They are heavy and coarse, but cotton duck is not as coarse and is considered to be a better grade of canvas.
+They are heavy and coarse, but cotton duck is not as coarse, and it is considered to be a better grade of canvas.

 Light, inexpensive cotton canvases are not ideal for masterpieces because they tend to expand and contract more over time, but they are good for practice paintings.
 Other materials for canvas are linen, cotton-rayon, and Hessian.